Staying healthy in Ireland - Advice for international students

 It is important to ensure that you have a balanced and varied diet to get all required nutrients.
 Typically, this will include plenty of fresh fruit and vegetables, plus carbohydrates (e.g. bread, rice, pasta), protein (e.g. meat, fish, eggs, beans, lentils) and some dairy produce (e.g. milk, cheese, yoghurt).

 You should also drink water regularly - the body requires at least 8 cups of fluid per day.
 Ireland's public water supply undergoes rigorous testing to EU standards so tap water is safe to drink.
 Purchasing and carrying a water cannister (a reusable steel or plastic bottle) will eliminate the expense and waste of buying bottled water.
 Water is the healthiest choice for quenching your thirst at any time.

 Extra care is needed when incorporating foods not found in your own country into your diet, especially processed and convenience foods which can be very high in fat, sugar and salt.
 Keep sweets, crisps, chocolate and fizzy drinks to a minimum.
 When hungry between meals, consider options like fruit and yoghurt.

 Good health is complemented by good hygiene practices.
 Food safety and hygiene have become very important issues in recent times.
 In addition to your regular kitchen hygiene routine, cleanliness in food preparation must also be considered, especially with perishable foods such as meat.
-The Department of Health and Children (DOHC) provides useful information on food safety in the home, for shopping and for eating out.

 What medical care is provided on campus?